prettier/prettier-vscode/README.md

 #### prettier.ignorePath (default: .prettierignore)
 Supply the path to an ignore file such as `.gitignore` or `.prettierignore`.
 Files which match will not be formatted.
+Set to `null` to not read ignore files.
 Restart required.

 ## Prettier resolution